John Z. Kiss: Research

 Kiss' research focuses on plants in space, specifically how gravity and light responses influence each other in plants.
 His work seeks to understand the cellular signaling mechanisms involved in plant tropisms—directed plant movement and growth in response to external stimuli.
 Early in his career, Kiss focused on the cellular mechanisms that mediate gravitropism.
 In addition, he is interested in how plants adapt to weightlessness and low-gravity environments, which is important for determining the ability of plants to provide a complete, sustainable, and dependable means for human life support in space.

-Kiss was the principal investigator on eight spaceflight projects on the Space Shuttle, Mir, and the International Space Station.
+Kiss was the principal investigator or co-investigator on nine spaceflight projects on the Space Shuttle, Mir, the International Space Station, and the Blue Origin New Shepard vehicle.
 His major collaborators on these space projects included Richard E. Edelmann from Miami University and F. Javier Medina from Centro de Investigaciones Biológicas (CSIC) in Spain.
 This spaceflight research contributed to the discovery of a novel red-light sensing mechanism involved in phototropism of flowering plants.
 Kiss also was one of the first scientists to study plant behavior at fractional or reduced gravity on the ISS.
 Kiss and his coworkers have contributed toward understanding the effects of microgravity/reduced gravity on transcription and gene expression in plants.

 Outreach

 In 2019, Kiss gave a TEDx talk on the importance of plants for a human mission to Mars.
 In 2020, he was interviewed on the Interplanetary Podcast and the Orbital Mechanics Podcast to discuss his work as a plant space biologist.
+In 2025, Kiss was interviewed on the WMFE-FM Are We There Yet? podcast to discuss the Blue Origin experiment.

 Spaceflight missions

-Summary of the spaceflight projects flown on vehicles in low Earth orbit with John Z. Kiss serving as the principal investigator:
+Summary of the spaceflight projects flown on vehicles in low Earth orbit with John Z. Kiss serving as the principal investigator or co-investigator: